Pylons/pyramid/docs/quick_tour.rst

 Python Setup
 ============

-First things first: we need our Python environment in ship-shape.
+First thing's first: we need our Python environment in ship-shape.
 Pyramid encourages standard Python development practices (virtual environments, packaging tools, logging, etc.) so let's get our working area in place.
 For Python 3.3: